-Before commencing an application, organisations should contact the OMI Grants Officer to confirm their eligibility and receive advice about the application requirements and timeframes for submission.
+Organisations should first contact the OMI Grants Officer to confirm their eligibility and receive advice about the application requirements and process.

-Applicants are required to complete a strategy planning tool prior to starting the application process.
-The strategy planning tool provides an overview of the project and how it fits into a broader strategy or plan to deliver long-term benefits for the CaLD community.
-The tool is a starting point for discussions with an OMI team member, assists in planning and can be a useful resource to guide consultation with other funding bodies or partners in the project.
-The strategy planning tool can be downloaded from the 'Community Grants Program' page at www.omi.wa.gov.au
+Applicants are required to complete an Expression of Interest (EOI) prior to starting the application process.
+The EOI provides a high-level overview of the project and how it relates to an identified priority issue.
+The EOI is a starting point for discussions with an OMI team member, assists in planning and is used by OMI to confirm the eligibility of the organisation and proposed project.
+The EOI form can be downloaded from the 'Community Grants Program' page at www.omi.wa.gov.au

-OMI team members can work with community groups and organisations to assist with project planning and development.
-They can also provide guidance on the application and make sure it contains all the required information in readiness for submission.
+OMI team members will work with applicants to complete the EOI and ensure that the project meets the funding requirements before they provide an application form.
+OMI team members can then continue to assist applicants in the development of the project and provide guidance on the application and make sure it contains all the required information in readiness for submission.